-Decarbonization of the supply chain
+Decarbonisation of the supply chain

-The majority of the GHG impacts lies within upstream value chain activities, including the energy used in manufacturing and production activities of Group suppliers.
-For this reason, Moncler Group is collaborating with its suppliers to address this topic and encourage the energy transition in its supply chain.
+The majority of the GHG impacts lies within upstream value chain activities, including the energy used in manufacturing and production activities along the supply chain.
+For this reason, Moncler Group actively collaborates with its suppliers to monitor energy consumption and encourage the energy transition in its supply chain.

-In 2021 the Group started to map the energy consumption and the type of energy used along the supply chain to identify and promote, together with its suppliers, opportunities for energy efficiency improvements and transition to energy from renewable sources.
+In recent years the Group started to map the energy consumption and the type of energy used along the supply chain to integrate primary data from production processes into the Group's carbon footprint and identify, together with its suppliers, opportunities for energy efficiency improvements and transition to energy from renewable sources.
+This process, supported by external partners for the data verification phase, allows the Group to improve the quality of the data used in calculations of environmental impacts and to monitor over time the virtuous actions implemented by its suppliers.